Chart Color Schemes

 North Ryde - East Ryde is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-North Ryde-East Ryde has high cultural diversity, with 44.7% speaking a language other than English at home and 45.5% born overseas.
-Christianity is the predominant religion, comprising 49.7%.
-Judaism is overrepresented at 0.9%, compared to Greater Sydney's 0.4%.
+North Ryde - East Ryde demonstrates significant cultural diversity with 44.7% of its population speaking a language other than English at home and 45.5% born overseas.
+Christianity is the predominant religion in North Ryde - East Ryde, accounting for 49.7% of the population.
+Notably, Judaism comprises 0.9%, slightly higher than Greater Sydney's average of 0.8%.

 Frequently Asked Questions - Diversity